 As the 88th Legislature approached Texas, child care was still suffering the effects of the COVID-19 pandemic.
 Families had returned to needing child care but the Early Childhood Workforce had not returned.
 The child care industry was reporting a 24% loss of its workforce while many other industries had returned to pre-pandemic levels.2 The teacher shortage was not only affecting K-12 schools but also child care.
 Child Care Deserts were also plaguing communities across the state.
-Child care deserts had increased by 62% across the state since March 2020.
-A third of all zip codes in Texas qualify as child care deserts, meaning that three times more children live in the zip code than the number of available child care slots.3 Texas had approximately 55 child care seats for 100 children ages 0-5 of working families and only 36 seats per 100 children of lowincome working families.
-And the \$5.9 Billion of COVID-19 Relief monies from the federal government which in part provided direct funding through Stabilization Grants to support over 80% of Texas Child Care throughout the pandemic was coming to an end.
-Without State investment into child care, the concern of more programs closing and less educators in the field were mounting.
+Child care deserts have increased by 62% across the state since March 2020.
+A third of all zip codes in Texas qualify as child care deserts, meaning that three times more children live in the zip code than the number of available child care slots.
+Texas had approximately 55 child care seats for 100 children ages 0-5 of working families and only 36 seats per 100 children of lowincome working families.
+And the \$5.9 Billion of COVID-19 Relief monies from the federal government which in part provided direct funding through Stabilization Grants to support over 80% of Texas Child Care throughout the pandemic was ending.
+Without State investment in child care, the concern of more programs closing and fewer educators in the field was mounting.
 Our child care crisis would not only return but worsen.

-Exposure to high-quality early childhood education (ECE) is the foundation to future academic success, especially for children from low-income backgrounds.
+Exposure to high-quality early childhood education (ECE) is the foundation for future academic success, especially for children from low-income backgrounds.
 For many of these children, ECE can buffer the negative effects associated with poverty and later academic achievement.
 Early learning is foundational to school readiness but also the Texas economy.
 Businesses depend on child care to maintain a reliable workforce.
-Parents need choices in their communities that they can afford, that allow them to work, and that prepare their children to be successful for school.
-Families are forced to become a one-income household due to the inability to find high-quality, affordable child care.
+Parents need choices in their communities that they can afford, that allow them to work, and that prepare their children to be successful in school.
+Families are forced to become one-income households due to the inability to find high-quality, affordable child care.
 Therefore, Texas employers are missing out on valuable employees and talent.
-The lack of robust child care infrastructure in Texas is costing the state and Texas employers an estimated \$9.39 billion dollars every year.4 https://www.americanprogress.org/article/the-child-care-sector-will-continue-to-struggle-hiring-staff-unless-it-creates-good-jobs/
+The lack of robust child care infrastructure in Texas is costing the state and Texas employers an estimated 9.39 billion dollars every year.4 creates-good-jobs/

-Recognizing that Texas had a historic \$33 Billion budget surplus and the federally funded COVID relief dollars were coming to an end, the time to invest in child care was now, therefore, the bold
+Recognizing that Texas had a historic \$33 Billion budget surplus, and the federally funded COVID relief dollars were coming to an end, the time to invest in child care was now, therefore, the bold